Global crypto-currency crackdown sparks search for safe havens

 In contrast, China and South Korea banned digital coin sales this year and regulators in the United States, Malaysia, Dubai, United Kingdom and Germany warned investors that current scant oversight exposed them to risks of fraud, hacking or theft.

 Soaring registrations in “friendly” jurisdictions show how hard it is for national watchdogs to regulate digital coin sales.
-It is a challenge regulators begin to recognize.
+It is a challenge regulators begin to recognise.

 “We are talking to other regulators, and we know that there are a lot of bilateral discussions taking place,” the Dubai Financial Services Authority said in an email to Reuters.